iProov/xamarin/README.md

 We also provide a .NET API Client written in C# to call our [REST API v2](https://eu.rp.secure.iproov.me/docs.html) from a .NET Standard Library, which can be used from your Xamarin app to request tokens directly from the iProov API (note that this is not a secure way of getting tokens, and should only be used for demo/debugging purposes).

-### Xamarin.Forms

-We are examining the possibility of providing cross-platform support for Xamarin.Forms.
-For the time being, you are able to use the Xamarin.iOS and Xamarin.Android SDKs to produce cross-platform apps by writing the relevant platform-specific code.

-If you are interested in support for Xamarin.Forms, please [contact us](mailto:support@iproov.com).

 ## Repository contents

 The iProov Xamarin SDK is provided via this repository, which contains the following: